 You should also do some research into the company’s culture.
 Look for reviews of the company on sites such as Glassdoor, and use them to inform your questions.

-4. Practice your pitch in a mock interview
+3. Practice your elevator pitch and interview skills

 • Research the opportunity